grantzeng/back-in-blackout/journal.md

-### I still haven't come up with a reasonable design so
+## Still having trouble trying to come up with a reasonabel
-Let's just move on to
+Let's just move back to files so we can add files to devices

 Regarding issue of things teleporting:
 - This is a complication you can account for later.